How to Build Energy and Manage it for Work in the AI Era

 This training is known to have a very positive effect on health and the total energy capacity of humans (physical, mental, emotional, and spiritual).

 Man is not a machine.
-He is made to flex, recover, and surge at the right time; his body's energy rises.
-The flexible discipline of walk-run intervals and Swedish Fartlek training allows you to alternate between fast runs, recovery jogs, or walks.
-You listen to your strength level, adjust your pace based on your heart's rhythm, and understand what the body needs to handle the work of the day.
+He is made to flex, recover, and surge at the right time when his body's energy rises.
+The flexible discipline of Walk-Run intervals and Swedish Fartlek training allows you to alternate between fast runs, recovery jogs, or walks.
 You work out optimally by applying a targeted range of time where the needed level of energy is built.
 And since you walk and run outdoors, this is known to have a very positive effect on health and the total energy capacity of humans (physical, mental, emotional, and spiritual) [6].

-Recharge: Cultivating Your Energy as an On-the-Go Polyworker
+Recharge: Building Your Energy as an On-the-Go Polyworker

 • you don't "sprint" at your work all the time,